-The Company has entered into a series of interest rate swaps with third parties which has the commercial effect of swapping the variable rate interest coupon.
-Interest rate swaps are linked to LIBOR, after 31 December 2021 the interest rate will be linked to SONIA on 100% of the nominal value of all commercial loans held by the Company for a fixed rate coupon.
-Its initial calculation will start from 31 March 2022.
+The Company has entered into a series of interest rate swaps with third parties which has the commercial effect of swapping the variable rate interest coupon for a fixed rate coupon.
+Interest rate swaps are linked to SONIA on 100% of the nominal value of all variable rate commercial loans held by the Company.
 The bank loans and related interest rate swaps amortise at the same rate over the life of the loan/swap arrangements.